-Protein pumpkin pancakes are the best fall breakfast recipe!
-Loaded with pumpkin spice and all the fall flavors you love, these pancakes are gluten free, low in added sugar and so simple to make!
-These pancakes are so easy to make!
-The batter is blended in the blender and ready in 2 minutes!
+Pumpkin protein pancakes are the best fall breakfast recipe.
+Loaded with pumpkin spice and all the fall flavors you love, these easy pumpkin protein pancakes are ready in 2 minutes and so easy to make!

 - You can store these pancakes in the fridge or in the freezer so you can easily have a healthy, filling breakfast any time of the week!

-- Slather these pancakes in homemade almond butter or top them with pumpkin spice sunflower seeds for an extra special breakfast!
+- Slather these pancakes in homemade cinnamon raisin peanut butter or top them with pumpkin spice sunflower seeds for an extra special breakfast!

 Step 1: Add all of the ingredient to a high speed blender and blend on high until the oats are completely broken down.
 You will likely need to stop and scrape down the sides of the blender once or twice before everything is fully combined.